This was originally written in 2007.

 Though it does not directly discuss ereaders the relationship is clear.
 The article is slanted towards Mcgraw-Hill since that was my employer at the time I wrote this.

 Peripateticware is a name I’ve coined to identify products designed for mobile devices.
 It points to the term that is used to identify Aristotle’s method of teaching as he walked with his students in the Lyceum.
 Other terms that might work for this type of software are Mobileware or Mobile education.
 It is merely a way to identify products specifically designed for handheld devices that leverage mobility and location as a unique design feature.
 The field of mobile software is relatively young.
-The advantages that this area might offer for education has limited studies and few (if any) of those studies are longitudinal studies that would serve as a basis for us to utilize as research to support new products.
+The advantages that this area might offer for education has limited studies and few (if any) of those studies are longitudinal studies that can serve as a basis for us to utilize as research to support new products.
 Having made that point clear from the outset I’d like to examine the potential of this emerging medium and explore some of the ways it is already being used in classrooms.
 I don’t believe that this field of “unleashed education” will ever replace the necessity and usefulness of online software or products, but I do believe that it will open new opportunities for learning and engaging students.

-I will examine here the individualization these mobile products might provide, and the interactivity that they may make possible.
+I will examine here the individualization these mobile products might provide and the interactivity that they may make possible.
 First I would like to look at the user interface itself.
 Most technology products work like the books that have spawned them.
 They are designed to be presented in a stacked or integumental fashion.
 There is of course an important reason for this.
 One can’t read unless she can recognize the individual sounds that letters make and the meanings of words they represent.
 Nor can one do algebra without first knowing basic addition and subtraction.

 But what if that were not tied to the book model?
 What if educational products allowed students to explore ideas and to follow their passions?
 What if a math product presented a discussion of the arch when a student stood inside a cathedral even though mathematically that student did not understand the math that created that arch?
-To go further, what if the student could learn the history of the church, the biography of the architect, and the role religion played in the founding of the United States of America.
+To go further, what if the student could learn the history of the church, the biography of the architect, and the role religion played in the founding of the United States of America?
 Wouldn’t this ignite their passions to learn more and begin to see that it was important to understand mathematics to better understand weight distribution, architecture, design, construction and many other subjects?

 This type of learning would be completely individualized, but also somewhat chaotic.
 How would the student learn the mathematics of the arch if she was so busy following the tangents that were presented to her?
 My argument is that mobile products have the potential to be more like choose your own adventure books that textbooks.
 Rather than mandating instructional design and leading students kicking and screaming their way to knowledge, these products could prompt students to follow their passions and learn along the way.